nouralmulhem/sematic_search_DB/README.md

 - `insert_records()`: A method to insert vectors into the database.
 - `retrieve()`: A method to retrieve the top-k most similar based on a given query vector.
 - `_cal_score()`: A helper method to calculate the cosine similarity between two vectors.
-- `_build_index()`: A placeholder method for implementing an indexing mechanism.
+- `_build_index()`: The function responsible for the indexing.

 ## <img  align= center width=50px height=50px src="https://c.tenor.com/HgX89Yku5V4AAAAi/to-the-moon.gif"> Get Started <a id = "started"></a>

 To get started with the project, follow these steps:

 1. Clone the repository to your local machine.
-2. Run the provided code and then implement another class for VecDB as per the project requirements.
+2. Run the provided code, you can see the notebook for more clarification.
 3. Customize the code and add any additional features as needed.
 4. Run the evaluation to assess the accuracy of your implementation.
-The final evaluation will use the 'eval' function, but I wil update the 'run_queries' function.

 ## <img  align= center width=50px height=50px src="https://cdn.pixabay.com/animation/2022/07/31/06/27/06-27-17-124_512.gif"> Modules <a id ="modules"></a>